evidentlyai/evidently/docs/book/customization/options-for-statistical-tests.md

 DatasetDriftMetric(drift_share=0.7)
 ```

 Note that this works slightly differently for the **individual tests**.
 The reason is that tests expect you to define a condition to the **test output**.
-In this case, the test output a p-value or distance metric.
 You should use standard test parameters like `lt` and `gt` to set the condition.

+For, example, the column drift tests might output a p-value or a distance metric.
 To set the condition for column drift test that uses Wasserstein distance metric:

 ```python
 TestColumnDrift(column_name=”feature1”, stattest=wasserstein, lt=0.2)